kimruddock/pawelgrzybek.github.io/_drafts/manipulate-javascript-arrays-like-a-boss.md

 ## Chain it together

-The beautiful thing about `map()` and `filter()` is fact that the array goes in and arreys goes out as a result of a method.
+The beautiful thing about `map()` and `filter()` is fact that the array goes in and array goes out as a result of a method.
 It means we can chain these methods together with ease.

 ```js
 var numbers = [2, 5, 8];